 How is it treated?

-With treatment, young children usually get better and have no lasting problems.
+Young children who get treatment usually get better and have no lasting problems.
 Often treatment is not as successful in older children and adults.
 If your symptoms are severe or they come back, you may need treatment for months to years, or even for the rest of your life.

 eMedicineHealth Medical Reference from Healthwise

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.